SanteonNL/shared-care-planning/input/pagecontent/overview.md

 - **telecom**: contact details of the Patient, RelatedPerson, Practitioner or Organization For more information, check the FHIR R4 [Patient](https://hl7.org/fhir/R4/patient.html), [RelatedPerson](https://hl7.org/fhir/R4/relatedperson.html), [PractitionerRole](https://hl7.org/fhir/R4/practitionerrole.html) or [Organization](https://hl7.org/fhir/R4/organization.html) documentation

-#### AuditEvent
+#### Provenance
-The FHIR AuditEvent resource is used for logging of events that record activities related to the use or manipulation of data.
+The Provenance resource captures details about the creation, modification, and transmission of a resource.
+It includes information about the entities and agents involved, as well as the time and place of the event.
+Provenance is essential for understanding the history and trustworthiness of data within healthcare systems.
 Members of the CareTeam in a CarePlan are authorized to access and manipulate data.
-Therefore the transactions that lead to adding or changing CareTeam-members is recorded in AuditEvents.
-For more information, check the [FHIR R4 AuditEvent documentation](https://hl7.org/fhir/R4/auditevent.html).
+Therefore the transactions that lead to adding or changing CareTeam-members is recorded in Provenance instances.

-#### Definitional resource: PlanDefinition and ActivityDefinition
-The FHIR PlanDefinition and ActivityDefinition resource provides a detailed, reusable template for defining various healthcare-related activities.
-It ensures that standardized actions, treatments, and procedures can be clearly described and referenced across different healthcare systems, promoting consistency and quality in care delivery.
-Using the [$apply operation](https://hl7.org/fhir/R4/activitydefinition-operation-apply.html) healthcare organizations are able instantiate a [CarePlan](#careplan) or request (referred to in [Task](#task).focus) in a consistent way.
+Key elements of a Provenance for SCP:
+- **target**: The resources that are the subject of the provenance information (e.g., a specific Task).
+- **occurredDateTime**: The time period or specific date and time when the event occurred
+- **activity**: The type of activity that took place (e.g., creation, modification).
+- **agent**: Details about the individual(s) or organization(s) involved in the event, including:
+    - **onBehalfOf**: The organization the agent was acting on behalf of.
+- **signature**: Digital signatures that authenticate the provenance event.
-For more information, check the FHIR R4 [PlanDefinition](https://hl7.org/fhir/R4/plandefinition.html), [ActivityDefinition](https://hl7.org/fhir/R4/activitydefinition.html) documentation.
+For more information, check the [FHIR R4 Provenance documentation](https://hl7.org/fhir/R4/provenance.html) and see [this example of a Task with an embedded Provenance instance](https://hl7.org/fhir/R4/task-example1.json.html).

 ---